Current Research Projects

 Architecture and Circuit Co-Design for Integrated Voltage Regulation

 Recent work has shown that monolithic integration of voltage regulators will be feasible in the near future enabling reduced system cost and the potential for fine-grain voltage scaling (FGVS) in level (i.e., many different voltage levels), space (i.e., per-core regulation), and time (i.e., fast transition times between levels).
 More specifically, on-chip switched-capacitor regulators appear to offer an attractive trade-off in terms of integration complexity, power density, power efficiency, and response time.
 In this project, we are using architecture-level modeling to explore new online FGVS controllers that are able to improve performance and energy efficiency at the same power by exploiting fine-grain activity imbalance in multithreaded workloads.
 We are also collaborating with Prof. Alyssa Apsel and her students to use circuit-level modeling to explore various approaches to organizing on-chip voltage regulation to enable per-core FGVS at low area overhead.
 This collaboration has resulted in a new architecture/circuit co-design we are calling reconfigurable power distribution networks [MICRO'14].
-Based on insights gained from these experiments, our research groups have jointly taped out a test chip in a TSMC 65nm process containing a new kind of integrated voltage regulator.
-More recently, we have proposed asymmetry-aware work-stealing (AAWS) runtimes, which combine static asymmetry (e.g., different core microarchitectures), dynamic asymmetry (e.g., per- core dynamic voltage/frequency scaling), and work-stealing runtimes to improve the performance and energy efficiency of multicore processors [ISCA'16].
+Based on insights gained from these experiments, our research groups have jointly taped out a test chip in a TSMC 65nm process containing a new kind of integrated voltage regulator [TCASI'18].
+We have also proposed asymmetry-aware work-stealing (AAWS) runtimes, which combine static asymmetry (e.g., different core microarchitectures), dynamic asymmetry (e.g., per- core dynamic voltage/frequency scaling), and work-stealing runtimes to improve the performance and energy efficiency of multicore processors [ISCA'16].

 Python-Based Frameworks to Enable a Vertically Integrated Research Methodology